santu-d-dotcom/youtube-growth-guide/guides/niche-research.md

 **Ready to generate content ideas?** Check out our [Video Ideation Guide](video-ideation.md) to turn your niche research into high-performing video concepts.

-**Want to automate niche research?** [Creator Unlock's Dashboard and Video Audit](https://creatorunlock.com?fpr=chris95), founded by Jeremy Vest, uses AI to identify profitable niches, analyze market opportunities, and provide niche recommendations automatically.
-It incorporates the same methodologies outlined in this guide but saves you hours of manual research!
+**Want to automate niche research?** [Creator Unlock's Niche Report](https://creatorunlock.com?fpr=chris95), founded by Jeremy Vest, generates a focused niche strategy from your channel data automatically.
+Combined with Deep Research, you get comprehensive niche analysis that incorporates the same methodologies outlined in this guide but saves you hours of manual research!

 ---